-(1) Audited by member firms of RSM International of which RSM Chio Lim LLP in Singapore is a member.

-- (2) 1 ordinary share of HK\$1 in Pan Asian Water Solutions (HK) Limited is held in trust by an executive director. - (3) 1,000 shares in PT.
+- (1) Audited by member firms of RSM International of which RSM Chio Lim LLP in Singapore is a member. - (2) 1 ordinary share of HK\$1 in Pan Asian Water Solutions (HK) Limited is held in trust by an executive director. - (3) 1,000 shares in PT.
 Pan Asian Water Solutions are held in trust by an employee. - (4) Other independent auditors.
-Audited by firms of accountants other than member firms of RSM International of which RSM Chio Lim LLP in Singapore is a member.
-Their names are indicated above. - (5) 2 ordinary share of RM2 in PA Corporation Sdn Bhd is held in trust by certain executive director and employee. - (6) Cost of investment is less than \$1,000.
-The unaudited management financial statements at 31 December 2009 have been used for consolidation purposes. - (7) RSM Chio Lim LLP in Singapore was the auditors in 2008.
-Subsidiary was disposed on 28 May 2009.
+Audited by firms of accountants other than member firms of RSM International of which RSM Chio Lim LLP in Singapore is a member. - (5) Cost of investment is less than \$1,000.
+The unaudited management financial statements at 31 December 2010 and 2009 have been used for consolidation purposes. - (6) Subsidiary's financial year end is 30 June.
+For consolidation purposes, RSM Robert Teo, Kuan & Co was appointed as auditors for the reporting year ended 31 December 2010.

-As required by Rule 716 of the Catalist Rule of The Singapore Exchange Securities Trading Limited, the audit committee and the board of directors of the company satisfied themselves that the appointment of different auditors for certain of its overseas subsidiaries would not compromise the standard and effectiveness of the audit of the group.
+As required by Rule 716 of the Catalist Listing Manual of The Singapore Exchange Securities Trading Limited, the audit committee and the board of directors of the company satisfied themselves that the appointment of different auditors for certain of its overseas subsidiaries would not compromise the standard and effectiveness of the audit of the group.

-13. Other Assets
+13. INTANGIBLE ASSETS